 BIBLE DOCTRINE-The great doctrines of the Bible are brought together and studied under the following heads: God, Jesus Christ, The Holy Spirit, Man, Salvation, The Church, The Scriptures, Angels, Satan, and The Last Things.
-Evans' Great Doctrines of the Bible.
+Mimeograph notes or dictation.

 EXPOSITION-Detailed study of the Bible.
 The object is not only to instruct the student in the contents of the Word, but to teach him the principles of exegesis so that he will be in a position rightly to divide the Word of Truth for himself.
 Mimeograph notes or dictation.